JerryLiu-96/geonarrative-second/README.md

 Ziyang Liu | Urban Design and Planning | University of Washington
 ## Highlights
-This tutorial walks you through steps to create a geospatial application for participatory mapping, and is a fit for you if you are interested in:
+This tutorial walks you through steps to create a geospatial application for participatory mapping, and is a fit for you if you are interested in learning:
-- Geospatial visualization and participatory mapping
+- Geospatial visualization and participatory mapping;
-- **Full-stack** Geospatial web application development
+- **Full-stack** Geospatial web application development;
-- Using **Mapbox GL JS** for web mapping
+- How to use **Mapbox GL JS** to create a web mapping;
-- Using **Tailwind CSS** for styling
+- How to use **Tailwind CSS** to style web applications;
-- Using **Node.js** for back-end development
+- How to use **Node.js** for back-end development;
-- Using **PostgreSQL** and **PostGIS** for database management
+- How to use **PostgreSQL** and **PostGIS** for database management;
 - Deploying web applications to **Heroku**
+- Keeping sensitive information, e.g., credentials and tokens, in a secured way;
 - Building a participatory geonarrative to share place-based knowledge
-## Introduction
+## 1. Introduction

 This participatory geonarrative is a full-stack web application that allows participants to share their place-based knowledge with multiple media formats related to the South Beach area.
 Though no need to be an expert, to follow this tutorial, you should have (or be willing to learn) the following skills and knowledge:
 - A basic knowledge of front-end technologies: HTML, CSS, JavaScript